netw0rm/atlaskit/packages/ak-field-base/docs/USAGE.md

 </ak-field-base>
 ```

-**Note**: It is very important to pass in the `label` attribute even if you are hiding it using the
+**Note**: It is very important to pass in the `label` prop even if you are hiding it using the
-`hideLabel` attribute as the label is used to make your field accessible for screen readers.
+`hideLabel` prop as the label is used to make your field accessible for screen readers.

 At this point you will already have a component that can switch between views, handle keyboard navigation and set aside an appropriate amount of space.